Human Spaceflights

 Flight

-Launch from Baikonur; landing 620 km northeast of Karaganda; first female cosmonaut.
+Launch from the Baikonur Cosmodrome; landing 620 km northeast of Karaganda or 200 km west of Barnaul The spacecraft carried the first female cosmonaut.

-Flight objectives included: Comparative analysis of the effect of various space-flight factors on the male and female organisms; medico-biological research; further elaboration and improvement of spaceship systems under conditions of joint flight.
+The flight objectives included: Comparative analysis of the effect of various spaceflight factors on the male and female organisms; medico biological research; further elaboration and improvement of spaceship systems under conditions of joint flight.

-Rendezvous-flight with Vostok 5 (4,5 km distance) at time; directly communication between both capsules during closest approach.
+This mission was a rendezvous flight with Vostok 5 (4.5 km distance) at time.
+There was directly communication between both capsules during the closest approach.

 On the other side, she filmed cities, forests, and rivers, but didn't complete the biological experiment - she couldn't reach the equipment.
 Star observations were also performed and she took two photometric measurements, even writing was no problem.